 Develop a Strength Protocol

-The first principle to get stronger is to have an strength protocol.
+The first principle to getting stronger is to have a strength protocol.
 Keep in mind the principle of specificity, “the body’s adaptation or change in physical fitness is specific to the type of training undertaken.”
 Simply said, you improve what you train for.
 If you are looking to build strength, you should be performing sets of 1 to 6 repetitions.
 If you are able to do a lot of reps, you’re probably not using heavy enough weight.
 Performing fewer reps allows you to increase the weight.

 You should, also, keep in mind the principle of progression.
-You shouldn’t increase the weight more than 10% each week.
+You shouldn’t increase the weight by more than 10% each week.
 This allows for gradual body adaptions while reducing the likelihood of developing injuries.
 In the beginning, you should start with a 5% increase and build from there.
 If putting a program together is challenging, you can always find a fitness professional to develop an individualized protocol for your individual needs and goals.

 Use Perfect Technique

 You always have to work on your technique.
 Many people think that in order to lift stronger, they’ve got to compromise their form in some way.
 Never sacrifice proper form over an increase in weight.
 This is cheating!
 By cheating on your form, you are not recruiting the proper muscle fibers for the exercise and you are likely to injure yourself.

 If you find yourself experiencing lower back pain when you are doing squats and deadlifts, you need to deload, but also make sure that you fix these problems right away.
 Many chiropractic care services can help, but if you want to avoid taking painkillers and struggling to get out of bed in the morning, form is crucial.